TL; DR

 That’s where EMDR therapy comes in.
 While most people associate Eye Movement Desensitization and Reprocessing (EMDR) with trauma therapy, mounting research and real-world experience show that it can also be a game-changer for performance anxiety.

-The Link Between Performance Anxiety and Past Experience
+What is the Link Between Performance Anxiety and Past Experience?

 Performance anxiety isn’t just a confidence issue—it’s often a processing issue.
 When a past event (a fall, a failure, public embarrassment) is stored maladaptively in the brain, similar situations in the present can trigger a threat response.